SaraFei/DonationsReact/README.md

-Here's the updated README file with details about the `AddDonation` form and the packages used:

----

 # Donation Site

 This is a React-based donation site that allows users to make donations either anonymously or with their name.
 The platform supports donations in Israeli shekels (NIS) and dollars (USD) and provides features to sort, search, and display donation statistics.